Cpptz/jgrapht/REPORT.md

 First it checks that either the path or both the list of vertices and the list of edges

-Then depending on the way the path is described, it will check that the vertices or edges are contained in the graph, that each edges or vertices follow each other...
+Then depending on the way the path is described, it will check that the vertices or edges are contained in the graph, that each edge or vertex follow each other...

 #### [buildGraph()](./jgrapht-core/src/main/java/org/jgrapht/graph/builder/GraphTypeBuilder.java)
-This function builds a graph dependant on the boolean variables allowingSelfLoops, allowingMultipleEdges, weighted and
+This function builds a graph dependent on the boolean variables allowingSelfLoops, allowingMultipleEdges, weighted and

 directed.
 The function will return one of 16 possible graph structures that matches the correct boolean variables.